tytydraco/yessleep/out/I_make_erotic_content_and_one_of_my_clients_has_creeped_me_out.md

 “Please make a video of you crushing bugs.”

 That third one was a comment he'd leave under my next two posts as well, both of which had nothing to do with kinks.
 The first one was about plants, the second was about dogs.
 I was expecting more on my follow-up posts, but I didn't get any.
 He'd given up after two posts, which was surprising, but welcome.
+Maybe he's going back to being ethical and paying willing girls to make kink videos or write kink short stories for him.

 I thought it was over, but over the next three nights, I kept seeing the grey figure.
 The first night, I was entering my bathroom when I saw it sitting on the toilet for a split second.
 I jumped out of my body at it.
 The second night, I woke up to see it standing beside my bed.
 It vanished seconds later, but chills were running down my spine.
 On the third night, I got hungry and went into my kitchen for a snack.
 When I switched the light on, the grey figure was standing in the center of the room, holding a USB in its right hand.
 It put the USB on the counter, then vanished.
 I don't remember owning a USB, and I wasn't sure a non-physical entity could carry one like a human could.
 My brow was raised, then a bone-chilling baritone voice spoke to me.